 2. St George’s Chapel:

-Closes at 4pm.
-The Chapel has all the usual sensory hazards associated with religious buildings, stained glass; organ music; incense; echoes; small and sometimes crowded spaces and aisles (see below).
+The Chapel has all the usual sensory hazards associated with religious buildings, stained glass; organ music; incense; echoes; noisy heaters; flickering lights; small, sometimes crowded spaces, and aisles.

 3. The Changing the Guard ceremony:

-Visitors should beware of the relatively low wall on the North Terrace which has a sheer drop down the hill on the other side.
-There are more lavatory and baby nappy-changing facilities on the North Terrace.
-To access the accessible lavatory or baby nappy-changing facilities please ask a warden.
+Visitors should be aware of the relatively low wall on the North Terrace which has a sheer drop down the hill on the other side.

 You have two entry options: